freshtvnl/website/content/pages/mascot-animation/index.nl.md

       ## ***Why animation?***

       People tend to focus on what’s moving.
-That’s why you don’t use a cardboard cutout during live events but a custom made mascot.
+That’s why you don’t use a cardboard cutout during live events but a custom made mascot by Promo Bears.
 So why would you limit your website to images, if you could use video and animation content to draw attention to what’s important?
     displaymedia: image
     image:
       source: images/2d-animation-partner-promo-bears.jpg